 4.3 Airborne eDNA as a fraction of waterborne eDNA

-On average (among all airborne eDNA sampling approaches), our data showed that eDNA in the air was roughly 25,000 times less concentrated than in the water, at a level that approaches the lower limits of qPCR detection.
+Across airborne sampling approaches, airborne eDNA concentrations were approximately 25,000× lower than co-located water concentrations, with values by sampler spanning roughly 15,000–50,000×, at levels approaching the lower limits of qPCR detection.
 Informally, the air compartment can be viewed as a highly diluted reflection of the water signal at this site, but we emphasize this is a descriptive metaphor, not a tested mechanism.
 Despite this extreme dilution, our rigorous sampling, laboratory methods, and statistical models reliably picked up those sparse molecules, obtaining consistent, quantitative signals across the entire spawning season.
-To put this in perspective, dissolving a teaspoon of salt into a large aquarium yields a similar dilution magnitude: only a tiny fraction of shed DNA ever makes it into the overlying air, yet those few copies suffice to track real-time salmon activity.
-In particular, vertically oriented filters intercepted transient eDNA peaks that rose and fell in concert with visual counts, demonstrating that even at extreme dilution, airborne eDNA can still capture fine scale changes in fish presence that reflects real-world population dynamics.
+To put this in perspective, dissolving a teaspoon of salt into a large aquarium yields a similar dilution magnitude: only a tiny fraction of DNA shed into the water ever makes it into the overlying air, yet those few copies suffice to track real-time salmon activity.
+In particular, vertically oriented filters intercepted transient eDNA peaks that rose and fell broadly in concert with visual counts, suggesting that even at extreme dilution, airborne eDNA can still capture fine scale changes in fish presence that reflect real-world population dynamics.